m-rosso/unsupervised-features-screening/README.md

 * Even that the implemenation of unsupervised screening of features has not make *GBMs* generalize better on average, these models have significantly more stable performances with a reduced model complexity.
 The reduction on expected running time is a key contribution to GBMs, since they usually take a long time to be estimated.

 ### Contents of this repository
 * Folder *Codes*: contains Python scripts for running tests and to implement the proposed variance-based screening of features.
-Besides, it also presents a HTML file with demonstration. *Mainly, the module screening_features presents the classes VarScreeningNumerical and VarScreeningCategorical for applying features selection based on variance, for both numerical and categorical data, respectively*.
+Besides, it also presents a HTML file with demonstration. *Mainly, the module screening_features presents the classes VarScreeningNumerical, VarScreeningCategorical and CorrScreeningNumerical for applying features selection based on variance, for both numerical and categorical data, respectively*.
 * Folder *Results*: presents HTML files with more discussion on the screening of features and with the results of tests.